 Zoom Costume Party

-Let the kids show off their costumes to family and friends who live far away at a Halloween Zoom Party.
+Let your kid show off their Halloween costume to family and friends who live far away at a Halloween Zoom Party.
 This is a great way to include the grandparents who can’t be in person to see the kids on Halloween night.

 Get ideas on how to throw a zoom costume party in Fun Social Distancing Ideas for Halloween.
 Plus other safe Halloween activities to try if we need to stay inside again this October.

 Don’t forget to decorate the wall behind where you sit on Zoom to give the call a party vibe.
 Even just hanging some black and orange streamers and a Halloween sign would be fun.

 You’ve Been Booed

 A fun Halloween tradition to do with your neighbors is the You’ve Been Booed game.
 Families fill a cute Halloween bag with candy and leave it on their friend’s porch with a You’ve Been BOOED tag.